LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 processing<tiled>` will be faster because it uses the L3 cache more efficiently.
 For that reason, per-partition processing should only be used if there are clear indications for it.
-Implementing :meth:`~libertem.udf.UDFPartitionMixin.process_partition` activates per-partition processing for an UDF.
+Implementing :meth:`~libertem.udf.base.UDFPartitionMixin.process_partition` activates per-partition processing for an UDF.

 Precedence
 ----------

-The UDF interface looks for methods in the order :meth:`~libertem.udf.UDFTileMixin.process_tile`, :meth:`~libertem.udf.UDFFrameMixin.process_frame`, :meth:`~libertem.udf.UDFPartitionMixin.process_partition`.
+The UDF interface looks for methods in the order :meth:`~libertem.udf.base.UDFTileMixin.process_tile`, :meth:`~libertem.udf.base.UDFFrameMixin.process_frame`, :meth:`~libertem.udf.base.UDFPartitionMixin.process_partition`.
 For now, the first in that order is executed.
 In the future, composition of UDFs may allow to use different methods depending on the circumstances.
-:meth:`~libertem.udf.UDFTileMixin.process_tile` is the most general method and allows by-frame and by-partition processing as well.
+:meth:`~libertem.udf.base.UDFTileMixin.process_tile` is the most general method and allows by-frame and by-partition processing as well.

 AUX data
 --------

-If a parameter is an instance of :class:`~libertem.common.buffers.BufferWrapper` that was created using the :meth:`~libertem.udf.UDF.aux_data` class method, the UDF interface will interpret it as auxiliary data.
+If a parameter is an instance of :class:`~libertem.common.buffers.BufferWrapper` that was created using the :meth:`~libertem.udf.base.UDF.aux_data` class method, the UDF interface will interpret it as auxiliary data.
 It will set the views for each tile/frame/partition accordingly so that accessing the parameter returns a view of the auxiliary data matching the data portion that is currently being